prashanthakarunakar/VinaLigGen/README.md

 # VinaLigGen
-Generate Bulk Ligplots by using docked complexes from Autodock vina
+Generate Bulk LigPlots by using docked complexes from AutoDock vina

 ## Steps to satisfy all dependencies